-My Comment: Each year “24/7 Wall Street” shares their list of the best and worst customer service companies.
+My Comment: Each year “24/7 Wall Street” shares its list of the best and worst customer service companies.
 They teamed up with Zogby Analytics to bring you the companies they believe belong in the customer service “Hall of Fame” and the “Hall of Shame.”
-I don’t think you’ll find any surprises in the companies representing the bottom of the customer service world, however you may be surprised at a few of the Hall of Famers.
+I don’t think you’ll find any surprises in the companies representing the bottom of the customer service world, however, you may be surprised at a few of the Hall of Famers.
 (Well deserved, I might add!)

 (Antavo) Online eCommerce giants are moving into the offline sphere and we’re seeing more and more innovative solutions based on Big Data.

 My Comment: If you’re in retail (and even if you’re not), you’ll definitely want to read this article.
-And while the article makes reference to the holiday season, many of these ideas work year round.
+And while the article makes reference to the holiday season, many of these ideas work year-round.
 I’m most intrigued by the statement, “What works for Amazon can work for other retailers… Every company can have their Amazon moment.”